 - different forms of central government oversight of local government.

-Proposals to be prepared through extensive cooperation
+Proposals were prepared through extensive cooperation

-A further aim of the work is to generate discussion on local government policy, openly exchange views, encourage dialogue on different perspectives and strengthen mutual understanding of the basis for developing local government policy.
+A further aim of the work was to generate discussion on local government policy, openly exchange views, encourage dialogue on different perspectives and strengthen mutual understanding of the basis for developing local government policy.

-Why is this work being done?
+Why was this work being done?